cgiesche/ebikeconnect-api/readme.md

 **JAX-RS client implementation for accessing ebike-connect services.**

-This library allows you to access ebike-connect REST services.
+This library allows you to access ebike-connect HTTP services.
 It is currently in an early development state and therefore to be considered as *experimental* and *incomplete*.

 If you are still brave enough to give it a try, here is how: